gustavolaureano/orangepi_fan_control/readme.md

 For registering the systemd service, do the following:

-# create a symbolic link of the service file inside systemd/system folder
-ln -s /root/fan/fan.service /etc/systemd/system/fan.service
+create a symbolic link of the service file inside systemd/system folder: ln -s /root/fan/fan.service /etc/systemd/system/fan.service

-# Install/enable the service, this will make systemd already start it on the next boot
-sudo systemctl enable fan.service
+Install/enable the service, this will make systemd already start it on the next boot sudo systemctl enable fan.service

-# (optional) start the service
+(optional) start the service
   sudo systemctl start fan.service

-# check the service status
+check the service status
   systemctl status fan.service

 You can find more detais in this blog post: